alpayH/rigorous/Agent2_Outlet_Fit/README.md

 This Agent is designed to:
 - Evaluate manuscript fit with target journals/conferences
-- Support journals/conferences in desk rejection decisions
+- Support journals/conferences in (faster) desk rejection decisions
 - Enable researchers to pre-check manuscripts before submission

 ## Status